ec429/fc-aviation/README.md

 * Aircraft can't typically attack all unit classes.
 Most will be specialised to attack either other aircraft, ground units, or sea units — although a few types can attack two or even all three.
   - By default, `unreachableprotects` is _disabled_, because otherwise mixed stacks would be invincible until the invention of strike fighters.
   - Units in cities, regardless of class, can only be attacked by AntiGround units.
   - Most aircraft without anti-air capability (bombers etc.) will have ⅓ defence when attacked by bombers (which typically only happens when they're in cities, bases or transports).
+Attackers (including naval attackers) are exempted from this penalty (but their defence is quite weak to begin with).
-Attackers (including naval attackers) are exempted from this penalty.
+  - Most aircraft will have ¼ defence when attacked by ground troops (excluding artillery).
+This typically only happens when they're in cities or bases.
+Attackers (including naval attackers), helicopters, light bombers, dive bombers and flying-boats are exempted from this penalty.
 * Aircraft are split into six unit classes:
   - Air.
 Ordinary landplanes refuel-at-cities-and-airbases, but can't use aircraft carriers.
   - Carrier-borne.
 Can operate from aircraft carriers (but not the Seaplane Tender).